 With an abundance of wildlife, warm tropical setting, and pristine ocean waters, the Galapagos Islands have long been a bucket-list destination for adventurous travelers.
 After all, where else can you see blue-footed boobies dance, aquatic iguanas swim and giant sea tortoises in their natural environment?
 But when exactly is the best time to visit the Galapagos?
 As it turns out, there isn't really a bad time, and it truly comes down to what you want to do while you are there.

-Situated 620 miles off the coast of Ecuador, the Galapagos Islands are located almost directly on the equator, which generally means warm temperatures throughout the year.
+Situated around 600 miles off the coast of Ecuador, the Galapagos Islands are located almost directly on the equator, which generally means warm temperatures throughout the year.
 But, the islands also fall within the path of the Humboldt Current, which feeds a steady stream of cold ocean water to the region as well.
 The result is frequent rain storms throughout the year, although there are some seasons that are better than others.

 Unlike some destinations, deciding exactly when to go to the Galapagos isn't quite as easy as simply finding out what time of year offers the best weather.
 The most stable conditions are found between December and May, which is when most people tend to visit.
 But, if you want to interact with certain animals or be on the islands during a specific event centered around the wildlife, the date of your visit could change dramatically.